 - A pace that moves the video along.
 You shouldn’t be bored after watching the first few seconds, because nothing much is happening.

 - Is the picture steady, so you can watch without a headache?
-Or is it wobbling about or crooked, because they don’t keep the camera still?
+Or do they not keep the camera still, causing it to wobble around?

 - Can you hear the voices properly, especially during the ceremony and the speeches?

 - All videographers today should be able to produce not only DVDs, but also widescreen pictures.
-Your wedding should fill that new expensive television screen properly, not be stretched to fit!
+This means that when you play your wedding video at home, it fits your television screen!

 - Your DVD should have chapter markers and menus, so you can re-live the parts you want.
 It should have a short highlights section, when you want a quick fix(!) and maybe a brief trailer, to get your heart racing!